 - Observe your breath

 - Scan and acknowledge the parts of your body

 2. Hold onto the good and let go of the bad

 Our thoughts are what consumers are minds day in and day out.
 Always with us, and often times it can seem as though we are not the driver, especially when those thoughts have a negative taste to them.
 Like when the thoughts are focused in anger, frustration, depression, or anxiety, we can find ourselves transfixed on those thoughts.

 We should all routinely practice letting go of these thoughts and not giving them a voice or air to breathe.
 Instead, only talk about the good things.

 If we had a bad day at work and in traffic, don’t give those frustrations any time to take over your voice because if you do they will get bigger and bigger, and those minute moments that were bad will then become the day that was bad.
 Now, of course, take this with a grain of salt, as this does not pertain to those serious and traumatic experiences we are all destined to experience (Maude, 2019).

 3. Count your blessings

 Be grateful.
 When you wake up in the morning, once the grogginess has worn off.
 Think of 5 things you are grateful for.
 These things can be people, places you have been to and experienced, places you hope to go to, the project at work you enjoyed working on.

 Write down your goals.
 Plan them out.
 Now on a separate sheet of paper, write them down very discretely and to the point.
 Now pin that somewhere, to the background in your phone, to the desktop on your computer, to your refrigerator.
-Somewhere – that you will see everyday, so you don’t lose sight on your goals.
+Somewhere – that you will see every day, so you don’t lose sight of your goals.